 Yeah, don’t worry, no one actually says Yes to that question.

-Getting new people to your site can be tricky, and changes in Google and Facebook algorithms don’t make it any simpler.
+Getting new people to your site can be tricky, and ever-changing algorithms don’t make it any simpler.

 As it happens, there’s one traffic strategy that virtually all “big blogs” use.